skillitzimberg/ua-clone/PLANNING.md

 - [x] router
 - [x] routes for men, women, boys, girls

-## Potential Technical Needs For Item Display
-- Unsplash API call for item images
-- research storing/retrieving images with Firebase

 ## Planned functionality
+- [ ] User can search for items
+- [ ] Dynamically change heading on items page to reflect chosen filter
 - [ ] User can view item
 - [ ] User can add item to cart
 - [ ] User can checkout / place order
 - [ ] User can subscribe to email newsletter
-- [ ] User can search for items
 - [ ] User can mark items as favorites

-## Specifications:
+## Specifications
 | Behavior | Input | Output |
 |----------|-------|--------|

+## Potential Technical Needs For Item Display
+- Unsplash API call for item images
+- research storing/retrieving images with Firebase

 ## Define Website Structure
 ### Sections